NeilM5/Bindershell/README.md

 - Check file/folder information (size, type, etc.)
 - Organize files/folders by extension or type
 - Store files/folders in Virtual File System (BinderBox)
+- Returns the amount of time taken for a command

 ---